auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 virt-copy-out -a ./$ARCH/linux-$ARCH.qcow2 /boot/vmlinuz-6.1.0-18-$ARCH ./$ARCH/boot
 ```

-With these files copied to the host, we can create a new script to re-create the VM using these files, or edit the vm configuration file.
+With these files copied to the host, we can create a new script to re-create the VM using these files or edit the VM configuration file.

 In case you decide to recreate using the script, add this section to the last line of the script created when starting the VM for the first time.